 A conciliator will:

 - explain the conciliation process

-- talk through the issues with both sides
+- discuss the issues with both sides

 If you reach an agreement

-Once you and the respondent reach an agreement, we'll write up what you agree in a 'settlement form' called a COT3.
+Once you and the respondent reach an agreement, we'll write up what you agree in a settlement form called a 'COT3'.

 It's important that it's right for you.
 Once you and the respondent agree to it, you’ll have to keep to it – even if you have not signed it yet.
 A settlement is legally binding.

 We'll send it to both you and the respondent to sign.